Tart, sweet and easy to make edible candied citrus garnishes!

 Cooks Tips

-- When possible, buy local and organic citrus.
+- When possible, buy local citrus grown sustainably.

-- For easiest cleaning when drying the citrus, put parchment under the drying rack to catch all the drippings.
+- For easy cleaning, place parchment paper under the drying rack to catch all the citrus drippings.

-- The simple syrup can be kept and re-used in cocktails or to candy another treat!
+- The simple syrup can be and re-used in cocktails and more.

 Have ya tried this recipe?
 I’d love to hear about it and see it too!
 Please leave a comment below and take a pic and tag it on Instagram with #wavesinthekitchen.
 You can also follow me on Facebook, Instagram and Pinterest to see more colorfully delicious food and all sorts of awesome adventures!